51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 `vfw51_variant_settings.lua` settings file in the `src\variants\` subdirectory.

-When building the mission, the workflow will first build the base variant and then modify it to create mission packages for each of the variants defined in settings.
+When building the mission, the workflow will first build the base variant and then modify it to create mission files for each of the variants defined in the settings.

 > When given the `--base` argument, `build.cmd` will only build the base mission and will not
 > build any of the variants the settings file describes.

 The settings file contains the `VariantSettings` Lua table that defines the "moments" (i.e., time of day), weather, and options for each variant.
-Separate Lua files in the `src\variants\` subdirectory define the specific weather and options configuration to apply to the variant.
+Separate Lua files in the `src\variants\` subdirectory define the specific weather and option configurations to apply to the base to create the variant.
 These files are in the internal mission format from the DCS ME.

-Given a mission with the desired weather or options settings, the `extract.cmd` script can be used to extract the information of interest from an existing mission.
+Given a `.miz` mission package with the desired weather or options settings, the `extract.cmd` script can be used to extract the information of interest from an existing mission.
 The output of this script can then be saved to a file in `src\variants\` for use in a variant.

 # Updating the Workflow